abersheeran/a2wsgi/README.md

 WSGIMiddleware executes WSGI applications with a thread pool of up to 10 threads by default.
 If you want to increase or decrease this number, just like `WSGIMiddleware(..., workers=15)`.

+WSGIMiddleware utilizes a queue to direct traffic from the WSGI App to the client.
+To adjust the queue size, simply specify the send_queue_size parameter (default to `10`) during initialization, like so: WSGIMiddleware(..., send_queue_size=15).
+This enable developers to balance memory usage and application responsiveness.

 ### `ASGIMiddleware`

 Convert ASGI app to WSGI app: